devfporrasnieto04/Conversor-Alura-Challenge/README.md

 - Download ConversorAluraChallenge.jar, then open terminal and execute .jar file with the command below:
 <br><b><i> java -jar "Conversor Alura Challenge.jar"</i></b>
 - You can download the .jar file in this link :point_down: <br>
- :link:<a href="https://drive.google.com/file/d/15kObEDzeigkrRegWaWxdRH1cHlCAihjV/view?usp=sharing" download> Download Conversor Alura Challenge.jar here</a> :link:
+ :link:<a href="https://drive.google.com/file/d/15kObEDzeigkrRegWaWxdRH1cHlCAihjV/view?usp=sharing" target="_blank"> Download Conversor Alura Challenge.jar here</a> :link:
 - Follow the on-screen instructions to convert a quantity from one currency, temperature and mass unit to another.

 :ok_hand: Contributing